trustyai-explainability/trustyai-explainability.github.io/Writerside/topics/Bias-Monitoring-via-TrustyAI-in-ODH.md

 # Bias Monitoring via TrustyAI in ODH

-Ensuring that your models are fair and unbiased is a crucial part of establishing trust in your models amonst your users.
+Ensuring that your models are fair and unbiased is a crucial part of establishing trust in your models amongst your users.
 While fairness can be explored during model training, it is only during deployment that your models have exposure to the outside world.
 It does not matter if your models are unbiased on the training data, if they are dangerously biased over real-world data, and therefore it is absolutely crucial to monitor your models for fairness during real-world deployments:

 This demo will explore how to use TrustyAI to monitor models for bias, and how not all model biases are visible at training time.

 ## Context
-We will take on the
+We will take on the persona of a dev-ops engineer for a credit lender.
-persona of a dev-ops engineer for a credit lender.
 Our data scientists have created two candidate neural networks to predict if a borrower will default on the loan they hold with us.
 Both models use the following information about the applicant to make their prediction:

 * Number of Children
 * Total Income: